swick/mozilla-gnome-keyring/README.rst

 mozilla profile.
 Your keyrings are stored ``~/.gnome2/keyrings`` - even gnome-keyring 3.0-3.16 does this, though this may change in the future.

+In KDE, however, the keyrings are instead located in ``~/.local/share/keyrings/`` or possibly elsewhere.

 You can also take advantage of the more fine-tuned keyring management features of gnome-keyring, such as: